 M4GT-Bench: Evaluation Benchmark for Black-Box Machine-Generated Text Detection

 The advent of Large Language Models (LLMs) has brought an unprecedented surge in machine-generated text (MGT) across diverse channels.
 This raises legitimate concerns about its potential misuse and societal implications.
 The need to identify and differentiate such content from genuine human-generated text is critical in combating disinformation, preserving the integrity of education and scientific fields, and maintaining trust in communication.
-In this work, we address this problem by introducing a new benchmark involving multilingual, multi-domain and multi-generator for MGT detection -- M4GT-Bench.
-It is collected for three task formulations: (1) mono-lingual and multi-lingual binary MGT detection; (2) multi-way detection identifies which particular model generates the text; and (3) human-machine mixed text detection, where a word boundary delimiting MGT from human-written content should be determined.
-Human evaluation for Task 2 shows less than random guess performance, demonstrating the challenges to distinguish unique LLMs.
-Promising results always occur when training and test data distribute within the same domain or generators.
+In this work, we address this problem by introducing a new benchmark based on a multilingual, multi-domain, and multi-generator corpus of MGTs -- M4GT-Bench.
+The benchmark is compiled of three tasks: (1) mono-lingual and multi-lingual binary MGT detection; (2) multi-way detection where one need to identify, which particular model generated the text; and (3) mixed human-machine text detection, where a word boundary delimiting MGT from human-written content should be determined.
+On the developed benchmark, we have tested several MGT detection baselines and also conducted an evaluation of human performance.
+We see that obtaining good performance in MGT detection usually requires an access to the training data from the same domain and generators.
+The benchmark is available at https://github.com/mbzuai-nlp/M4GT-Bench.

 PDF Abstract